gghidoli/flatlogs/src/tests/from_MagAOX/README.md

   telem_stdcam.fbs for a working example.
 It is expected that the title of the root-type table ends with '_fb'.

-- telem_stage: the field 'preset' is a double in telem_stage.hpp but a float in tele_stage.fbs.
+- `telem_stage`: the field 'preset' is a double in telem_stage.hpp but a float in telem_stage.fbs.
 This caused a test to fail due to a loss of precision.
 One option is to generate the test value giving priority to the schema type.
   Another option is to make sure the two types always match.

-- Delete generated tests folder when `make clean`?
+- generated tests folder will be deleted with `make really_clean`

 - Tests not being generated:
     1. `software_log.hpp`: The field names are different between the .fbs file